"I have got a Jurassic / Cretaceous coral sample ...

 • a clear statement whether I am allowed (1) to make a small polished section (2) to cut the specimen, and (3) to make thin section(s).
 Thin sections are sometimes necessary for correct determination and will be returned with the samples to you (or what remain).

 6. When I would like to use your samples for a publication, I will contact you beforehand and ask for permit.
 I will not publish anything without your OK.
+But publishing new projects has become less important to me.

 Download RTF file with sample label.